What is Temu? What parents need to know

 As Temu is only for 18+ users, children and teens should not use the app.
 If your child expresses interest in using the app to buy items, have the following conversations with them.

-• Encourage the use of secure payment options: Ensure you only provide the minimum personal information needed to complete a purchase and use secure payment methods, such as PayPal or virtual cards.
+- Encourage the use of secure payment options.
+Ensure you only provide the minimum personal information needed to complete a purchase.
+Use secure payment methods as well, such as PayPal or virtual cards.